-Most of us have probably heard that much of the dust in our homes is made up of dead skin that we shed, but that's actually a myth.
-Dust, according to Live Science, is made up of "dander, sand, insect waste, flour (in the kitchen), and of course lots of good, old-fashioned dirt."
+The sources of this plastic are plentiful.
+Take dust, for example.
+Most of us have probably heard that much of the dust in our homes is made up of the dead skin we shed, but that's actually a myth.
+Dust is made up of dander, insect waste, dirt — and a surprising number of chemicals and fungi.

 We can add a new ingredient to the dust recipe, and that's microplastics, small fibers that have broken down from larger plastic objects.
 While we've been worrying about how much plastic marine life ingests because of pollution, we haven't been paying attention to how much plastic we ingest ourselves.

 According to a June 2018 study, each time we sit down to eat a meal, more than 100 pieces of microplastic fall onto our plates with the rest of the dust from the air.
 IFL Science says the study, originally published in Environmental Pollution, was intended to compare the number of plastic fibers found in a mussel to the number eaten in the average household.

 Researchers found the average mussel contains less than two plastic fibers.
 It seems we're far more likely to ingest microplastics floating around the air than we are to ingest them from the seafood we eat.